Latin America: Religion

-Buenos Aires Metropolitan Cathedral, where the remains of General José de San Martín lie, the Libertador of Argentina, Chile and Perú.
+Buenos Aires Metropolitan Cathedral, where the remains of General José de San Martín lie, the Libertador of Argentina, Chile and Peru.

 The vast majority of Latin Americans are Christians (90%), mostly Roman Catholics belonging to the Latin Church.
 About 70% of the Latin American population considers itself Catholic.
 In 2012 Latin America constitutes in absolute terms the second world's largest Christian population, after Europe.

 According to the detailed Pew multi-country survey in 2014, 69% of the Latin American population is Catholic and 19% is Protestant.
-Protestants are 26% in Brazil and over 40% in much of Central America.
+Protestants are 26% of the population in Brazil and over 40% in much of Central America.
 More than half of these are converts from Roman Catholicism.